morgandoane/docker-demo/readme.md

-Cloud Build will automatically build and deploy your container based on the Dockerfile in your repository.
-On every new commit to the selected branch, Cloud Build and Cloud Run will rebuild and redeploy your service.

-You can monitor builds and deployments under **Cloud Build** and view service logs, traffic patterns, and environment variables in the **Cloud Run** console.# docker-demo
+# docker-demo

 A minimal TypeScript‑based Express server, Dockerized and ready for deployment on Google Cloud Run.
+This package is distributed as a zip file for easy setup on your own GitHub account and deployment to Cloud Run.

 ## Prerequisites